Andrea has a background in astrology, Myers Briggs, and pop culture, with expertise in relationships and dating.

-The cardinal virtues are four virtues of mind and character in classical philosophy and Christian theology.
-The four virtues are: temperance, prudence, fortitude, and justice.
+The cardinal virtues are the four virtues of mind and character in classical philosophy and Christian theology.
+The four virtues are temperance, prudence, fortitude, and justice.

 In the Rider-Waite deck, the Hebrew Tetragrammaton is on the angel's chest above the square and triangle.

 The Tetragrammaton is the four-letter Hebrew word.
 It is the name of the god of Israel.
 There is no consensus about the structure or etymology of the name, though Yahweh is generally the accepted word for it.

 Learn to bring yourself into balance.
 Patience and moderation are keys to living a healthy life.
 Take the middle road when possible and avoid extremes to maintain a sense of calm.